Wedding Day Tips

 There are countless options out there.
 Although many brides want to have their “say yes to the dress” moment, we noticed more and more brides are buying online.
 Buying online and getting it altered locally can be a more cost-effective route, but shop around a bit to see what works well for you and your budget.

 More importantly, make sure the alterations are done well and have that planned in advance.
-Don’t expect to find a reputable seamstress available on short notice that can turn your dress around in two days.
+Don’t expect to find a reputable seamstress available on short notice who can turn your dress around in two days.

 Here are our top three recommendations for a place to get a beach wedding dress.
 If it makes a difference to you, these are not affiliate links, and we do not earn any commission.

-BHLDN - Anthropologie’s bridal line has some amazing looks for boho brides and those looking for unique options.
+BHLDN: Anthropologie’s bridal line has some amazing looks for boho brides and those looking for unique options.

 How to Transport Your Beach Wedding Dress

-When shopping, you may want to consider the size and weight of the dress for travel.
+When shopping, consider the size and weight of the dress for travel.
 This is another reason ball gowns generally don’t work well.
 Even vacuum-packed, they are still very bulky and can be challenging to transport.

-Depending on your dress, you may want to steam it once you’ve reached your destination.
+Depending on your dress, you may want to steam it once you reach your destination.
 Ask the hotel for any in-house options or ask for reputable recommendations.
 Make arrangements in advance and find out how the dress will get to the steamer, turn around time, and how it will be getting back to you.
 This seems obvious, but it can be a small detail that can become a huge problem if not planned in advance.

 Classic wedding gowns are always lovely.